Sussex, New Brunswick: History

+Sussex also began to see a growing tourism trade, with many flocking to see the collection of wood-constructed covered bridges throughout the central area of Kings County.

 Today, Sussex is primarily a regional service centre for the surrounding agricultural communities of the upper Kennebecasis River valley, as well as a highway service centre on Route 1, the primary highway between Moncton and Saint John, as well as being the most heavily travelled route in the Maritimes to the United States.
-Sussex is also home to Kingswood University (formerly Bethany Bible College), the only college in Canada owned by the Wesleyan Church.

-The town is home to Sussex Golden Ginger Ale, a maritime beverage.
-Sussex claims to be the birthplace of the ice cream cone.
-Sussex titles itself as the Dairy Capital of New Brunswick.

 Her Majesty Queen Elizabeth II visited the town as part of her Golden Jubilee tour of Canada.
 On October 12, 2002, she attended the opening of a new wing of Sussex Elementary School, unveiling a commemorative plaque at the event.
 She then visited Princess Louise Park for an agricultural exhibition.
 While there, it was announced that the community hall would be renamed Jubilee Hall in her honour.
 Both appearances drew thousands of visitors from Sussex and beyond.

+Amalgamation

+On January 1, 2023, Sussex and the village of Sussex Corner were amalgamated.
+The village of Sussex Corner was incorporated into the Town of Sussex.

+Economy

+The town is home to Sussex Golden Ginger Ale, a Maritime beverage.